ayushrayal/cohort-2.0/README.md

 ## Recent notable changes

-- Cards: `3-AllTask/7-Card.html` now implements a CSS `:has()` selector to change the parent `section` background when any card is hovered, and includes a JS fallback for older browsers.
+- JavaScript (Nov 7): Added function basics and more loop practice including pattern printing.
+New `5-FunctionsInJs/` folder created.
-- Swiper: `3-AllTask/6-NoonWebsite` updated to autoplay with responsive breakpoints and touch optimizations.
+- Cards (Oct 30): `3-AllTask/7-Card.html` implements CSS `:has()` for section background changes on hover (with JS fallback).
-- JavaScript: `5-JavaScript/README.md` expanded with a file-by-file listing and run instructions (exercises started 2025-10-23).
+- Swiper (Oct 30): `3-AllTask/6-NoonWebsite` uses autoplay with responsive breakpoints and touch optimizations.

 ## Suggested next tasks (I can do these for you)
 1. Add `5-JavaScript/index.html` that links to all exercise pages for easy browsing.